maxxokk/MTRX_FINAL_PROJECT/Minutes/minutes.md

 ### New Items:
 #### 3D printing:
 Max has signed up for AMME fablab induction, is waiting to be invited to canvas page.
-WIll explore possibility of using 3D printer in Susal Wakil building.
+WIll explore possibility of using 3D printer in Susan Wakil building.
 #### Scoreboard:
 Scoreboard is functionally complete, with some cosmetic changes needed.
 #### LIDAR: